wagtail/wagtail/docs/topics/permissions.rst

 Access to specific sets of images and documents can be controlled by setting up *collections*.
 By default all images and documents belong to the 'root' collection, but users with appropriate permissions can create new collections the Settings -> Collections area of the admin interface.
 Permissions set on 'root' apply to all collections, so a user with 'edit' permission for images in the root collection can edit all images; permissions set on other collections only apply to that collection and any of its sub-collections.

 The 'choose' permission for images and documents determines which collections are visible within the chooser interface used to select images and document links for insertion into pages (and other models, such as snippets).
-Typically, all users are granted choose permission for all collections, allowing them to use any uploaded image or document on pages they create, but this permission can be limited to allow creating collections that are only available for use by specific groups.
+Typically, all users are granted choose permission for all collections, allowing them to use any uploaded image or document on pages they create, but this permission can be limited to allow creating collections that are only visible to specific groups.

 .. _collection_management_permissions: